JENBACHER is a brand of INNIO.

 Results

-• Economical CHP from two 9.5 MW Jenbacher J920 FleXtra engines
+• Economical CHP from three 9.5 MW Jenbacher J920 FleXtra engines

-• Less than 5-minute startup time ́ and quick shutdown capability
+• Rapid startup time of less than five minutes and swift shutdown capability

-• Reduced CO2 emissions – by approximately 16,000 tons annually
+• Reduced CO2 emissions—by approximately 24,000 tons annually

 Location